 There is also the other timeline paradoxes, all based around similar “what if I do something that never happened in history”?
 How do I change the future?
 What would the future look like when I return?

-So, while Anne Strieber’s bathroom incident is fun to ponder, I am not quite ready to just believe it at face value, no matte how noteworthy the participants are.
+So, while Anne Strieber’s bathroom incident is fun to ponder, I am not quite ready to just believe it at face value, no matter how noteworthy the participants are.
 Whitley Strieber was always one of these weird guys and his book about alien abductions, Communion, was more like reading the fuzzy account of a lucid dream or creation of a mind wracked by mental illness than an actual alien abductee account.
+No offense, Whitley!

 I calls them as I see them, but either way, reading that restroom time traveler account was very spine tingling the first time I read it.